cwchentw/cl2js/README.md

   * [Armed Bear CL](https://common-lisp.net/project/armedbear/)
 * [Parenscript](https://common-lisp.net/project/parenscript/)

-Our *build* script will download and install Parenscript automatically.
+Our *build* script for Unix and *build.bat* for Windows script will download and install Parenscript automatically.
 Hence, you don't need to manage dependency by yourself.

 ## Build